 Those have been blamed on Russia, which denies meddling in elections in the West.
 The Kremlin could not be reached for comment on Tuesday and the Foreign Ministry in Moscow said it was unable to comment at this time.

-The Latvian defence ministry's remarks, in a statement published in English, followed a string of corruption allegations and counter allegations that rocked the financial sector of the euro zone country with close ties to giant neighbour Russia.
+The Latvian defense ministry's remarks, in a statement published in English, followed a string of corruption allegations and counter allegations that rocked the financial sector of the euro zone country with close ties to giant neighbor Russia.

 They included accusations by the U.S. Treasury that Latvia's third-largest lender, ABLV Bank, engaged in money laundering and helped breach sanctions on North Korea, as well as the detention of central bank chief Ilmars Rimsevics in a bribery probe.

 Citing those events, the defense ministry said: "There is a high possibility that this is a wide information operation from outside and its aim is to show Latvia as (an) untrustworthy ally and to promote the decline of trust in the government."

 It said the operation, which it expected to continue, was probably aimed at influencing Latvia's internal affairs and parliamentary elections due in October.

 Earlier, the prime minister's office said Rimsevics had been suspended pending an investigation by Latvia's anti-corruption agency into whether he solicited a 100,000 euro bribe.

 Rimsevics, who was held in custody over the weekend, said he was the victim of a smear campaign because he has been leading a drive to clean up corruption in the Baltic country's banking sector.
 He said he would not resign.

 "I have not demanded or received any bribes," Rimsevics told a news conference on Tuesday.
 "I have become the target of some Latvian commercial banks to destroy Latvia's reputation."